Skip to content

 When to see a doctor for whooping cough

 Visit a doctor if you suspect that you or your child has whooping cough.
-Early treatment of pertussis is critical.
-The earlier a person, especially an infant, starts treatment (first 1 to 2 weeks before coughing fits), symptoms may be reduced, and there may be less damages done by the bacteria.
+Early treatment of pertussis is critical for infants or unvaccinated people.
+The earlier a person, especially an infant, starts treatment (first 1 to 2 weeks before coughing fits), the symptoms may be reduced, and there may be less damage done by the bacteria.
+In most situations, diagnosis requires a nasal/throat culture or blood test to confirm the diagnosis before antibiotics are prescribed.
+If you have symptoms suggestive of whooping cough and a close exposure to someone recently confirmed to have whooping cough, or have no symptoms but live with someone who has confirmed whooping cough, you may be a candidate for antibiotic treatment without first requiring confirmation testing.

 Whooping cough treatment FAQs